Ukuqinisekisa iakhawunti yakho Yokubuka Iindwendwe

 When business information is required

-If you have a registered business, partnership, or a private or public company, and if your Host account is in any way connected to one or more businesses, the KYC process may require us to also verify your business info.
+If you have a registered business, partnership, or a private or public company, and if your account is in any way connected to one or more businesses, the KYC process may require us to also verify your business info.
+You may be asked to provide information such as your business name or business documents for verification.

-We may also be required to confirm information like your Tax ID as well as government IDs for people associated with your Host account, such as those who manage reservations and payments using your Host account and the owners, managers, or directors of any businesses related to it.
+We may also be required to confirm information like your Tax ID as well as request government IDs for people associated with your Host account, such as those who manage reservations and payments using your Host account, Co-Hosts on your listing, and the owners, managers, or directors of any businesses related to it.

 When beneficial owner information is required